The Guide to the Wallis and Futuna Languages: Wallisian and Futunan

 Where Does Wallisian Come From?

-For those of you who like a bit of context, Wallisian (is) is part of a Polynesian branch of the huge Austronesian family of languages.
+For those of you who like a bit of context, Wallisian is part of a Polynesian branch of the huge Austronesian family of languages.
 Its closest relative languages are Futunan, Niuafoʻou, Tongan, Samoan and other Samoic languages.

-The language has borrowed extensively from Tongan due to the Tongan invasion of the island in the 15th and 16th centuries, and it also has borrowed a lot of vocabulary from French due to French colonial influence.
+The language has borrowed extensively from Tongan due to the Tongan invasion of the island in the 15th and 16th centuries, and it has also borrowed a lot of vocabulary from French due to French colonial influence.

 Wallisian was first documented by French missionaries during the early 19th century, although their work wasn't published until 1932.
 A Wallisian translation of a prayer book was published in 1864, and parts of the Bible in Wallisian were published in 1885.

-ʻUvea was settled about 3,000 years ago, making it one of the early Polynesian settlements in the region.
+Uvea (the Wallisian name for Wallis) was settled about 3,000 years ago, making it one of the early Polynesian settlements in the region.

 Where Does Futunan Come From?